kanchond/Brower_rebuttal_Antenna_2025/README.md

 Figure 1: Maximum likelihood and maximum parsimony trees of the 26 kb section of the genome (Hmel218003:758703-784954) showing individual branches and accession numbers.
 Maximum likelihood tree based on chromosome 3.

 Figure 2: Maximum likelihood analysis of a 26 kb section of the genome (Hmel218003:758703-784954) within the ~50 kb cis-regulatory region of the colour patterning gene optix.
-This is figure is identical to Figure 2 of our rebuttal in Antenna.
+This figure is identical to Figure 2 of our rebuttal in Antenna.

 Whole genome sequences (fastq) were downloaded from Genbank, selecting individuals with the highest sequence coverage.
 Fastq files were aligned to the Hmel2.5 reference genomes (Heliconius_melpomene_melpomene_Hmel2.5.scaffolds.fa) using bwa mem (BWA 0.7.17).